tellor-io/layer/adr/adr2001 - trb bridge structure.md

 ### Don't allow a claimDeposit tip with the deposit on Ethereum

 It was considered to not allow depositors to include a tip to incentivize running the claim deposit function on Layer.
-However, that would mean the new Layer participants have to depend on the team or other validators to 'admit' them by running the claim deposit function for them and inadvertendly allowing for censoring participation.
+However, that would mean the new Layer participants have to depend on the team or other validators to 'admit' them by running the claim deposit function for them and inadvertently allowing for censoring participation.

-### Make the claimDeposit fucntion free on Layer
+### Make the claimDeposit function free on Layer

-We considered allowing that fuction to be free but we didn't want the transaction to be used to spam Layer with microdeposits as Ethereum transactions fee continue to decrease.
+We considered allowing the claimDeposit function to be free but we didn't want the transaction to be used to spam Layer with microdeposits as Ethereum transactions fee continue to decrease.

 ## Issues / Notes on Implementation